Why Your U.S. Car Insurance Doesn't Work in Mexico

 Frequently Asked Questions

 Does my U.S. car insurance cover me in Mexico?
 In most cases, no. Standard U.S. auto insurance policies are not recognized under Mexican law, even if your policy mentions limited border zone coverage.
-Some U.S. insurers extend minimal physical damage coverage within 20–25 kilometers of the border, but this does not satisfy Mexico's legal requirement for third-party liability insurance.
+Some U.S. insurers extend minimal physical damage coverage within 20–25 miles of the border, but this does not satisfy Mexico's legal requirement for third-party liability insurance.
 You must purchase a separate policy from a Mexican-licensed insurer before crossing the border.